IeiuniumLux/ISSOT/README.md

 The ISS Orbit Tracker (ISSOT) is an [Android Things](https://developer.android.com/things/get-started/index.html) project that keeps track of the [International Space Station](https://www.nasa.gov/pdf/508318main_ISS_ref_guide_nov2010.pdf).
 It calculates and displays the azimuth and elevation during the ISS pass.
 This relatively simple device will give you a visual indication of the location of the Space Station, even if you can't see it.

 ### Locating the ISS from Earth
-The ISS conducts operations in the low earth orbit (LEO) about 400 km above the earth's surface and orbits the planet approximately every 90 minutes.
+The ISS conducts operations in the low earth orbit (LEO) about 400 km above the earth's surface.
+It travels from west to east on an orbital inclination of 51.6 degrees.
+Each orbit takes 90-93 minutes, depending on the exact altitude of the ISS.
 Its location in the sky can be determined using the “look angles”; which are two angles called:

 Azimuth (ψ): This is the angle measured in the plane parallel to the horizon from the polar north going clockwise.
 This angle has a value between 0° and 360°